WalvisChris/Ark-Explorer-Note-Route/README.md

 >**Simulated Annealing:** A probabilistic optimization algorithm that explores solutions by accepting worse moves with decreasing probability to avoid local minima.

 # Details
+- The **Minimax Genetic Algorithm** is limited to 500 generations by default.
+You can change parameter when calling the function.
+- The **Lin-Kernighan Heuristic Algorithm** is limited to 20 iterations by default.
+You can change this in `algorithms > lin_kernighan_heuristic.py > line 49`.
+- The code is not optimized.
 - The explorer notes in this project `utils.py > load_notes` do not contain cave notes.
-- The code is not optimized.
 - The algorithms will show their progress in the output console.
 - The MatPlotLib interface allows to track your route progress.
 - If you want to see which explorer notes you have left in your Ark, you will unfortunatly have to edit the `utils.py > load_notes` function by hand.